 Access to Education

-• Conducted one of the few large-scale studies to examine the phenomenon of child domestic work in Ethiopia, based on findings it was recommended to provide opportunities for alternative basic education, life skills and financial literacy training in a flexible format adapted to the needs of domestic workers, most of whom are girls
+• Conducted one of the few large-scale studies of child domestic work in Ethiopia.
+Based on findings, it was recommended to provide opportunities for alternative basic education, life skills, and financial literacy training in a flexible format adapted to the needs of domestic workers, most of whom are girls.

 Civic Participation